Frosted Sugar Cake Cookies

 -

-Let cookies rest on the sheet for 5 minutes, then transfer to a wire rack to cool completely before frosting.
+Let the cookies cool on the baking sheet for 5 minutes, then move them to a wire rack to cool completely.

 -